pineOapple/framework/README.md

 ### Setting up Eclipse for CMake projects

 The separate [Eclipse README](README-eclipse#top) specifies how to set up Eclipse to build CMake projects.
 Separate project files and launch configurations for the MinGW build were provided.
 The debug output is colored by default.
-It is recommended to install the
-`ANSI Escape in Console` plugin in Eclipse so the coloring works in the Eclipse console.
+It is recommended to install the `ANSI Escape in Console` plugin in Eclipse so the coloring works in the Eclipse console.

-## Running or Debugging the Software - Makefile

-### Linux
-The Makefile binary will be generated in the `_bin` folder and can be run in Linux directly from the console.

-### Windows
-On Windows, it is recommended to run the binary in the command line or as a regular executable (double-click) to get the full debug outpu because there seem to be issues with the MinGW output.
-The Windows Terminal can be opened in Eclipse by right clicking on the `_bin` folder in the project explorer and clicking Show in Local Terminal

-## Setting up Eclipse - Makefile

-The separate [Eclipse README](README-eclipse#top) specifies how to set up Eclipse.
-Separate project files and launch configurations for the MinGW build were provided.